n0rmski/projectH/README.md

 and [unprocessed_contigs] the resulting contigs

 3. (Contigula) the scripts used to make full MHC region haplotype scaffolds from these contigs

+4. Full alignments for every gene in the MHC region